wurp/Friendly-Backup/doc/Overview.md

 leases are removed, the chunk is deleted.
 If all the non-soft leases are removed, then the chunk may or may not be deleted, depending on how much space the node has available.

+# Securing files
 ## How data is encrypted:

-## How nodes & the server communicate:
+# Server interface
 ### Interactions with the server
 ### Interactions during a backup
 ### Interactions during a restore

+# Node interactions
+## How nodes & the server communicate:

+# Friends
 ## How friends are selected: